Dan Wesson Firearms: Other models

-Later the company offered the Model 15-2 chambered in .32 H&R. A new Large Frame DW was offered in the Supermag series of cartridges – .357, .375, and .445 Supermag (later called the Alaskan Special).
-The Model 7460 was also produced in .45 ACP/.460 Rowland/.45 Winchester Magnum.
+In 1982, the .357 Supermag revolver was introduced for target competition, using a specially lengthened version of the Model 44 heavy frame.
+In later years this same revolver was chambered in .375, .41 and .445 Supermag.
+In 2000 the .45 ACP/.460 Rowland/.45 Winchester Magnum was introduced as the Model 7460.

 A "Hunter Pac" could be purchased in all Magnum calibers, which included a heavy vent-rib shrouded barrel, barrel changing tool, and Burris scope mounts in a travel case.